Chabert-Liddell/colSBM/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-colSBM is an R package that implement methods for clustering and inferring the mesoscale structure for collection of networks.
+colSBM is an R package which implements methods for clustering and inferring the mesoscale structure for collection of networks.
 In particular, it allows to: